lindbrook/cholera/docs/pump.neighborhoods.md

 <img src="pump.neighborhoods_files/figure-markdown_github/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

 The main virtue of the polygon approach is that it better lends itself to building graphs at different scales.
-Details about the implementation of neighborhood polygons are found in this vignette's lab notes, which are avalable [online](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.notes.md) and in the package's GitHub repository.
+Details about the implementation of neighborhood polygons are found in "Points v.
+Polygons", which is avalable [online](https://github.com/lindbrook/cholera/blob/master/docs/pump.neighborhoods.notes.md) in this package's GitHub repository.

 ``` r
 streetNameLocator("marshall street", zoom = TRUE, radius = 0.5)